 Housing costs in Laupahoehoe are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Laupahoehoe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Laupahoehoe is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Laupahoehoe is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Laupahoehoe who work in office and administrative support (13.92%), food service (11.39%), and teaching (9.81%).

 Also of interest is that Laupahoehoe has more people living here who work in computers and math than 95% of the places in the US.